 he First World War was marked by the fact that there were so few battles at sea.
 This was partly because of Britain's perceived dominance at sea and partly because the powerful fleet Germany was able to build was often easily contained in its North Sea ports.

 Today the best-known sea battle of WWl was undoubtedly the indecisive action at Jutland.
-But at the time the most important battles occurred within a few weeks of each other in the strategic waters of the around Cape Horn on the southern tip of South Amercia
+But at the time the most important battles occurred within a few weeks of each other in the strategic waters around Cape Horn on the southern tip of South Amercia

 In the first action, British pride was dented when Germany sank a British flagship and a cruiser at Coronel on 1 November 1914.
 For a few weeks it seemed that Britain's command of the seas was in question.
 But, on 8 December 1914, this defeat was decisively avenged by the second action off the Falklands Islands when Britain sank the pride of the German fleet, reasserting her maritime superiority for the rest of the war.